 /18/ This figure assumes all options and restricted stock will be exercised for outstanding shares of PECO and Unicom, as the case may be and converted to Exelon shares in the Merger.
 To the extent these options or restricted shares do not result in the issuance of Unicom or PECO common stock prior to the Merger, the number of shares issued in the Merger will be lower.
+Common stock financings may be effected pursuant to underwriting agreements of a type generally standard in the industry.
+Public distributions may be pursuant to private negotiation with underwriters, dealers or agents as discussed below or effected through competitive bidding among underwriters.
+In addition, sales may be made through private placements or other non-public offerings to one or more persons.
+All such common stock sales will be at rates or prices and under conditions negotiated or based upon, or otherwise determined by, competitive capital markets.

 Exelon may sell common stock covered by this Application-Declaration in any one of the following ways: (i) through underwriters or dealers; (ii) through agents; (iii) directly to a limited number of purchasers or a single purchaser; or (iv) directly to employees (or to trusts established for their benefit), shareholders and others through its employee benefit plans or stock purchase and dividend reinvestment plans.
 If underwriters are used in the sale of the securities, such securities will be acquired by the underwriters for their own account and may be resold from time to time in one or more transactions, including negotiated transactions, at a fixed public offering price or at varying prices determined at the time of sale.
 The securities may be offered to the public either through underwriting syndicates (which may be represented by a managing underwriter or underwriters designated by Exelon) or directly by one or more underwriters acting alone.
-The securities may be sold directly by Exelon or through agents designated by Exelon from time to time. Τf dealers are utilized in the sale of any of the securities, Exelon will sell such securities to the dealers as principals.
+The securities may be sold directly by Exelon or through agents designated by Exelon from time to time.
+If dealers are utilized in the sale of any of the securities, Exelon will sell such securities to the dealers as principals.
 Any dealer may then resell such securities to the public at varying prices to be determined by such dealer at the time of resale.
 If common stock is being sold in an underwritten offering, Exelon may grant the underwriters thereof a "green shoe" option permitting the purchase from Exelon at the same price of additional shares then being offered solely for the purpose of covering over-allotments.